AndroidIasi/androidiasi.github.io/events/_posts/2017-05-02-reactive-world-in-android-codecamp-iasi-spring-2017.md

 [CodeCamp](http://codecamp.ro) is (probably) the largest IT community & conference in Romania, aiming for better communication among the IT people.
 Join CodeCamp and meet smart people sharing from their own real life experiences.
 This presentation takes place in the [2nd day of the event](http://iasi.codecamp.ro/day2), which is free of charge, on May 13th.
 Look for the GDG track in Room 7!

+If you're going to CodeCamp, you [should give our app a try](https://play.google.com/store/apps/details?id=ro.androidiasi.codecamp.iasi.live).